About Floyd

 Fainthearted First Edition

-First edition, published my Monarch Publishing in England.
-With later editions, we changed the title to "Evangelism for the Fainthearted."
+The first edition was published by Monarch Publishing in England.
+In later editions, we changed the title to "Evangelism for the Fainthearted."

 Here's the latest edition: Evangelism for the Fainthearted.

-If you want it on audible: Evangelism for then Fainthearted (audible).
+If you want it on audible: Evangelism for the Fainthearted (audible).

 We moved to Lower Austria, and working with a Swiss missionary, we began Bible studies.
-We planted a church in a couple of years.
+In a couple of years, we planted a church.

 Then we moved to Russia to do the same thing, but after a year, I got sick, and we returned to the States.